How to Open PDF in New Window ASP.NET C# with IronPDF

 }

 The key to opening PDF files in the browser is setting the Content-Disposition header to "inline" rather than "attachment".
-This tells the browser to display the file rather than saving it by downloading it.
+This tells the browser to display the file rather than downloading it.
 The object sender and EventArgs e parameters in traditional ASP.NET button click events can trigger this controller action.

 For WebForms applications using a Literal control or Literal tag, you can embed the PDF viewer directly on the current page: